-The President shall have the power of veto over any action of the Academic Faculty or the Academic Senate.
-The veto, with reasons therefore, shall be communicated in writing to the Secretary within sixty days from the date of the action of the Academic Faculty or the Academic Senate.
-By a two-thirds (2/3) vote of the members present at a scheduled or properly called meeting, the Academic Faculty may appeal to the Board of Regents through the Chancellor any action so vetoed.
+The President shall have the power of veto over any action of the Academic Faculty.
+The President shall notify the Secretary of the Faculty, in writing, of the veto and the reasons for it, within sixty (60) days from the date of the action of the Academic Faculty.
+The Academic Faculty may appeal the veto to the Board of Regents through the Chancellor by a two-thirds (2/3) vote of the members present at a scheduled or properly called meeting.
 Any such appeal shall be sent via the President who shall forward it to the Board of Regents through the Chancellor.